 By the time my fourth mix came along, I was ready for something completely different.
 I selected something out of my comfort zone and in another language.
 It was a strange mess of indie rock noise (I like some indie rock, but this wasn’t it).
 The guitars had level differences up to 11.3dB, background vocal mix was phasey, and all the drums bled into each other like crazy.
 To top it off, I had no idea what the lyric was about, so that couldn’t inform my decisions.
 Fortunately, it had a good kick drum sound to start with.
 Still, poor mic placements and an interesting space led to some very unusual EQ choices on my part to get it to sound passable.
 It was a good challenge.

 Mix five gave me some great stuff to work with.
 I got to phase align the background vocals, mix down 18 guitar tracks (which was much more like mixing in post at the studio than in a live show), and apply wide-band filters to instrument busses.

 At the end of my first five mixes, I was much more confident in the decisions I was making, and it didn’t take long to get that way.
-After each one, the instructor gave me feedback based on my final mixdown and my written notes on what I did and my thoughts.
-Personal feedback is especially important in an all-online course, since it can help to lessen the perceived distance between teacher and student.
+After each one, the instructor gave me feedback based on my final mixdown and my written notes on what I did and why.
+Personal feedback is especially important in an all-online course, since it can lessen the perceived distance between teacher and student.